{/*

 One way to do this is to create a buyer persona that you can model your marketing efforts.
 This is an ideal candidate for conversion and exhibits all the characteristics of your target demographic.

-2. Tap Into Nostalgia
+2. Tap Into Nostalgia Marketing

 Nostalgia has recently become one of the greatest marketing weapons across the globe.
-As we see household names like Coca-Cola turn back the clock to nostaligic ad campaigns of the past, many brands have followed suit during the holiday season.
+As we see household names like Coca-Cola turn back the clock to nostalgic ad campaigns of the past, many brands have followed suit during the holiday season.

 The holidays are defined by nostalgia and memories of childhood magic.
-For brands looking to improve the traction of their seasonal campaigns, tapping into this concept is a great way to get their target audience on side.
+For brands looking to improve the traction of their seasonal campaigns, tapping into this concept is a great way to get their target audience on the side.

 Consider rejuvenating viral adverts from past campaigns and turning them into a modern take on brand nostalgia.
 Whether you’re revamping your online store or brick-and-mortar display, finding new ways to get your customers talking about ‘the old times’ is a brilliant way to increase your seasonal conversions.